akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 ## Responding to a sharded actor

-When @ref:[Akka Cluster](cluster.md) is used to @ref:[shard actors](cluster-sharding.md) it is recommended to use
+When @ref:[Akka Cluster](cluster.md) is used to @ref:[shard actors](cluster-sharding.md) you need to
-the `entityId` to get the reply address and have the reply sent via sharding as the example below shows.
+take into account that an actor may move or get passivated.

+The normal pattern for expecting a reply is to include an @apidoc[akka.actor.typed.ActorRef] in the message, typically a message adapter.
+This can be used for a sharded actor but if @scala[`ctx.self`]@java[`ctx.getSelf()`] is sent and the sharded actor is moved or passivated then the reply will sent to dead letters.

 An alternative is to send the `entityId` in the message and have the reply sent via sharding.